 Illustrate an "Intoxicated" leader; Discuss the disadvantages of creating a highly emotionally-charged workplace.

-Where We Come From: Preserving and Influencing Fire Service Culture
+Where We Come From: Preserving and Influencing Organizational Culture

 While change can invite and usher in innovation it can also create tension in our organizations, and space where incumbents fear becoming irrelevant.
 If this happens we risk losing the common sense, historical perspective and value they offer our organization and teams.
 Perhaps worse, we are inviting these folks to become toxic and disengage for our progress.